 Your Pro-Line is equipped with a variety of different lighting systems.
 The navigation and anchor lights are required to be used for operation at night or under low visibility conditions to indicate your position to other boaters.
 Visually verify operation of your Nav/Anc lights and insure the lights are free from obstructions.
-The dash instrument lights are turned on by the Nav/Anc light switch as well.
-Lights are also provided for the head / console compartment, helm-courtesy with optional t-top, optional spreader lights, and cockpit lights.
-Spreader lights are controlled by a switch incorporated into the helm-courtesy light which is located under the overhead electronics box on the t-top.
+The dash instrument lights, are turned on by the Nav/Anc light switch, as well.
+Lights are also provided for the cockpit, baitwell, cabin, head, helm-courtesy with optional top, and optional spreader lights.
+Spreader lights are operated by a switch located on the helm-courtesy light, on the overhead electronics box.
 An optional remote spot light is also available and has a separate switch and control.